 During the competition, the two teams competed in a Presentation – Debate round in front of the Board of Judges, and a Project Model Exhibition – Display round, which was voted on by attendees.
 Their projects had strong practical application potential and left a really good impression on the Board of Judges, as well as on international friends.

 “We gave everything in the competition.
 Upon learning that our group had won the Silver medal, I was overjoyed because that was the fruit of all our hard work.
-Thanks to this competition, I have learned many new and interesting things, and I would like to thank GATE Center (Vinschool Gifted and Talented Education Center) for creating the right conditions for us, for orienting us in completing our projects, and for offering us the opportunity to take part in this competition.” – shared Tu Minh.
+Thanks to this competition, I have learned many new and interesting things, and I would like to thank the GATE Center (Vinschool Gifted and Talented Education Center) for creating the right conditions for us, for guiding us in completing our projects, and for offering us the opportunity to take part in this competition.” – shared Tu Minh.

 With the hope of creating opportunities for the students to develop their talents to the maximum, the Vinschool Gifted and Talented Education Center (GATE Center) connected the students with and introduced them to the specialists at the Hanoi National University of Education and the Vietnam Academy of Science and Technology, so they could work together on the scientific projects.
-The specialists gained a huge appreciation of the students’ working spirit, attitudes, and abilities in their areas of scientific research.
+The specialists gained a huge appreciation of the students’ work ethic, attitudes, and abilities in their areas of scientific research.

 Dr. Le Nguyen Thanh instructed Tu Minh’s group on conducting the study of stingless bee propolis at the laboratory of the Institute of Marine Biochemistry, Vietnam Academy of Science and Technology.

-The other project was aimed at isolating cordyceps militaris, a species of fungus with applications in immune regulation, blood lipid reduction, resistance to blood cancer cells, etc., with a goal of generating high yield strains through sexual hybridization and tissue culture.
+The other project was aimed at isolating cordyceps militaris, a species of fungus with applications in immune regulation, blood lipid reduction, resistance to blood cancer cells, etc., with a goal of generating high yield strains through sexual hybridization.
 Minh Quan, Duc Minh, and Quynh Tram’s group was directly instructed by two Doctors of Science from the Biology Department, Hanoi National University of Education: Ms. Le Thi Tuoi, Doctor of Genetic Engineering – Biochemistry (a graduate of Sun Moon University, South Korea) and Mr. Nguyen Xuan Viet, Doctor of Genetics, Chief of the Genetics Division (a graduate of Okayama University, Japan).

 Dr. Le Thi Tuoi and Vinsers observed and analyzed the Cordyceps militaris mycelium trays in the fermentation room of the Biology Department, Hanoi National University of Education.